Last Updated on 21/11/2022 by Barney

 If your going to have a garden lawn then make it look its best.

-A lush, perfectly mown lawn is all very well but can easily be let down by untidy edges.
+A lush, perfectly mown lawn is all very well but is easily be let down by untidy edges.

 Edging is part and parcel of owning a lawn and should be carried out when things start to look messy.